CastilloChavezCesarGabriel/tsp_genetic_algorithm/README.md

 evolving a population of candidate routes across 500 generations to find a near-optimal tour.
 Each generation applies tournament selection to choose the fittest parents, Order Crossover (OX) to combine their city sequences into children, and swap mutation to introduce diversity between two random cities with a 5% probability.
-An elitism strategy preserves the best route found so far, ensuring the solution quality never degrades across generations.
+An elitism strategy preserves the best route found so far, ensuring the solution quality never gets lost across generations.

 ## MVC Structure